And the day came when the risk to remain tight in a bud

 In 2019, I completed CIIS’s Psychedelic-Assisted Therapy & Research program, in anticipation of the expected legalization of Psilocybin and MDMA for psychotherapeutic use in the very near future.
 I provide preparation and integration for clients interested in using psychedelics for healing.
 I like to use a very grounded type of therapy that’s informed by Somatic Therapy and Internal Family Systems (IFS).

-I supervise Associate MFTs at Alchemy Therapy, a sliding scale clinic that offers psychotherapy and psychedelic-assisted therapy (as it becomes legal) to underserved communities in the Bay Area, and at Lucid Therapeutics, a ketamine-assisted therapy clinic in Santa Barbara, CA.
+I also supervise Associate MFTs at Alchemy Therapy, a sliding scale clinic that offers psychotherapy and psychedelic-assisted therapy (as it becomes legal) to underserved communities in the Bay Area.

 Psychedelic-assisted therapy